sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Tables or maps

-One of my favorite techniques for improving _(read: avoiding)_ conditions is replacing them with tables or maps.
-With JavaScript, we can create a table or a map using a plain object.
+One of my favorite techniques for improving _(read: avoiding)_ conditions is replacing them with _tables_ or _maps_.
+In JavaScript, we can create a table or a map using a plain object.

 We’ve just done this as a part of our “special offers” refactoring example above.
 Let’s have a look at a simpler example now.
-This example may be a bit extreme, but I actually wrote this code 19 years ago:
+This example may be a bit extreme, but I actually wrote this code in my early twenties:

 <!-- let month = 'may' -->